 Remove Distractions– Turn-off your cellphone, turn-off the TV, turn-off your computer, and turn-on your amp.
 I use my iPad so that I can avoid texts, calls, and emails, which is what my phone is for.
 My iPad is setup to keep the outside world at bay as much as possible.

 Me– I mean you.
 You don’t have to have me in your practice space, you need to have you in your practice space.
 I think I’d just be in the way and be one of those distractions if I were in your practice space.
 I need to be in my practice space.
 Plus imagine the travel expense of having to be in your practice space.
 Although I’d take the gig if it came with health insurance, dental plan, and 401K.

 Hopefully that helps you know what to have around you when practicing.
+If you think your skill level is not there yet, you can consider some online lessons.
 Drop me a line if you have any other ideas.
 Right now I think I’ll download Force Awakens while I watch Cinemasins.
 Wait a minute, no I think I’ll play my guitar.